chandrakishorSingh/leetcode-submissions/35-search-insert-position/NOTES.md

 ​
 - Simple iterative binary search
 - I observed that whenever the target is not found, the value of `low` always denotes the correct index and hence I use it.
-​
+- It is important to note that this implementation works because of array values being distinct ​
 ```
 class Solution {